 Likewise, CARF is designed to bring the digital assets ecosystem into the tax information reporting landscape for the first time, plug the information gap around cross-border crypto trades and ensure taxes are properly declared and collected.

 These new regimes go live on 1 January 2026, and fintech organisations must act now to prepare.
-Join our webinar to discover more about the new reporting requirements and how S&W can help.
+Watch our recording to discover more about the new reporting requirements and how S&W can help.

 Time & Location